 3. Customer service

 Customer or client service encompasses communication and problem-solving skills, as well as the ability to empathise and listen.
-‘You need to understand a company’s clients, their needs and what will keep them happy,’ said Julie Hyett, talent development manager at Aon.
+‘You need to understand a company’s clients, their needs and what will keep them happy,’ a graduate recruiter at Aon told TARGETjobs.
 ‘Learning how to build relationships is the key to winning and retaining business.’
 Recruiters will consider factors such as how you interact with assessors and other candidates at assessment centres, and the rapport you build with interviewers.

 It will also help you during the recruitment process if you have examples of when you have understood and dealt with the needs of others.
 Part-time jobs that involved customer service and sales (for example, retail, hospitality or telesales) are good examples of this, but you can use non-work examples too.
 If you’ve given advice in a voluntary capacity, such as in your student union or as part of a student helpline service, it will impress recruiters.

 - Customer service in retail banking: what graduates must know